lestor/kohana/modules/database/guide/database/config.md

 :  Connections can be named anything you want, but you should always have at least one connection called "default".

 DATABASE_TYPE
 :  One of the installed database drivers.
-Kohana comes with "MySQL", "MySQLi", and "PDO" drivers.
+Kohana comes with "MySQLi", and "PDO" drivers.
 Drivers must extend the Database class.
 This parameter is case sensitive.
-Note the mysql php extension used by the MySQL driver is deprecated as of PHP 5.5 and you should look to use an alternative driver.

 CONNECTION_ARRAY
 :  Specific driver options for connecting to your database.
 (Driver options are explained [below](#connection-settings).)